Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

-The assumption of Theorem \ref{1.7} are motivated by the fact that any automorphism of $G(\Ga)$ preserves maximal standard flats up to finite Hausdorff distance if and only if there is no non-adjacent transvection in $\out(G(\Ga))$.
+The assumption of Theorem \ref{1.7} is motivated by the observation that any automorphism of $G(\Ga)$ preserves maximal standard flats up to finite Hausdorff distance if and only if there is no non-adjacent transvection in $\out(G(\Ga))$.
+This observation can be easily checked by going through the list at the end of Section \ref{basics about raag} (note that maximal standard flats are in 1-1 correspondence to maximal standard abelian groups in $G(\Ga)$).